mattnedrich/react-redux-typescript/README.md

 }
 ```

-The `webpack.config.js` file defines the entry point for our javascript code to live in `./client/index.js`, and specifies that the compiled javascript be placed in `./dist/bundle.js`.
+The `webpack.config.js` file defines the entry point for our javascript code to live in `./client/index.tsx`, and specifies that the compiled javascript be placed in `./dist/bundle.js`.
+The `loaders` section describes how to process different file types.
+We are informing webpack to use the `awesome-typescript-loader` when processing `.ts` and `.tsx` files.

 ### TypeScript Configuration
 Create a TypeScript configuration file called `tsconfig.json` with the following contents: